DeGaulle Manor: 2005 double murder

-On May 8, 2005 authorities discovered the decomposed bodies of two men stuffed in the trunk of a car parked in the 2900 block of Vespasian St. Officers arrived and found two men dead, both with gunshot wounds to the head.
+On May 8, 2005, authorities discovered the decomposed bodies of two men, stuffed in the trunk of a car parked in the 2900 block of Vespasian Street.
+Officers arrived and found two men dead, both with gunshot wounds to the head.
+No arrests were made.

 ExhibitBe

-In 2014, Brandan Odums and his graffiti crew transformed DeGaulle Manor into a graffiti art exhibit painting murals of famous civil rights leaders and entertainers such as Tupac Shakur, Malcolm X, Martin Luther King Jr. and Muhammad Ali.
+In 2014, Brandan Odums and his graffiti crew transformed DeGaulle Manor into a graffiti art exhibit, painting murals of famous civil rights leaders and entertainers such as Tupac Shakur, Malcolm X, Martin Luther King Jr. and Muhammad Ali.
 The murals located on 3010 Sandra Drive attracted 3,000 people when Odums opened it as ExhibitBe on 15 November 2014.
 It was described as "the largest single-site street art exhibit in the American South."
 ExhibitBe closed in January 2015 with a concert including musicians David Banner, Erykah Badu, Dead Prez, Dee-1 and a performance by the Edna Karr High School Marching Band.